This blog may contain affiliate links. Read our disclosure policy for more info.

 Sunshine Village is another ski resort just over 1.5 hours west of Calgary.
 It’s a large resort perfect for advanced skiers and snowboarders with lots of black and double black runs and a huge terrain park.
 Sunshine Village is actually home to 10 ski lifts over a large valley connected by one large gondola.
 It’s an impressive resort!
 For beginners though, I don’t find the resort that good.
 Many of the green runs have flat spots that stop those who don’t want to go really fast.
 Adult lift tickets start at $190.

-Last is Lake Louise Ski Resort which is 2 hours west of Calgary near the British Columbia border.
+Last is Lake Louise Ski Resort , which is about a two-hour drive west from Calgary to get to Lake Louise.
 Lake Louise is the largest ski resort in the Alberta Rockies with a 935-meter (3,068-foot) verticle descent, 7 ski lifts, and 142 kilometers (88 miles) of ski runs.
 It’s perfect for beginners, intermediates, and pros.
 This is easily one of the best things to do in Lake Louise in winter!
 Adult lift tickets start at $129 with a half-day option at $99.